2026 RAAC Submission Schedule

 - benefits of the research to the Department, clients and the community

-- details of ethics approval (note that an application can be submitted prior to ethics approval being granted, however, research cannot commence until a copy of ethics approval has been provided to the RAAC)
+- details of ethics approval (note that an application can be submitted prior to ethics approval being granted, however, research cannot commence until a copy of ethics approval has been provided to the RAAC – It is important to note RAAC is not an ethics committee)

 - proposed commencement and completion dates for the project.

-The research application should contain a detailed rationale for the project.
+The research application should contain a detailed rationale for the project and its methodology.
 It should include information about the selection and size of the sample, the practical implementation, participant consent forms, data protection etc. Researchers should include copies of any information sheets, consent forms, surveys and interview schedules with the research application.

 Note that the Department does not support the offering of incentives or rewards to any individuals as inducement to participate in a research study.
 It may be acceptable for researchers to reimburse participants for the associated costs incurred with participating in the research (eg travel costs).

 The research application will then be considered by the RAAC and its members, as well as the relevant business areas.
-Once a decision has been made by the RAAC, the recommended outcome for the research application will be forwarded to the Director General for consideration and final approval.
-After this process is complete, researchers will be informed in writing of the outcome of their application.
+Once a decision has been made by the RAAC, the recommended outcome for the research application will be forwarded to the Director General of the Department of Justice for consideration and final approval.
+Once this process is complete, researchers will be informed in writing of the outcome of their application.

 Step 3

-At the start up meeting, the RAAC and the business area contact will:
+At the commencement meeting, the RAAC and the business area contact will:

 - organise site visits (if applicable) subject to agreement by: